 Our AI-driven cybersecurity algorithms protect over 1 billion devices on end-user networks, where mobile phones make up over 36% of all connected devices.
-As we monitor malicious activities, we see that the largest security threats to mobile devices come from browsing unsafe, malicious websites.
+As we monitor malicious activities, we see that the largest security threats to mobile devices are web reputation threats, where users (or applications on their devices) try to access malicious websites.

 Using a holistic, multi-layered cybersecurity approach for home networks was very useful during the pandemic, as many people started working from home and put their work devices at a larger risk.
 Our clients – large telecommunications companies who offer our services to their end-users – saw us prevent millions of cyber attacks against their end-users every week.